bio-tools/biotoolsDocs/api_reference.rst

    Values of other parameters can be quoted or unquoted:
      *  Unquoted values invoke a fuzzy word search: it will search for fuzzy matches of words in the search phrase, to the target field
-     *  Quoted values invoke an exact phrase search; it will search for an exact match of the full-length of the search phrase, to the target field
+     *  Quoted values invoke an exact phrase search; it will search for an exact match of the full-length of the search phrase, to the target field (matches to target substrings are allowed)

    *e.g.*
-     * ``https://bio.tools/api/tool?biotoolsID="signalp"`` returns the tool with the ID of "signalp"
+     * ``https://bio.tools/api/tool?biotoolsID="blast"`` returns the tool with biotoolsID of "blast" (the "canonical" blast)
-     * ``https://bio.tools/api/tool?biotoolsID=signalp`` returns tools with an ID that fuzzy-matches "signalp"
+     * ``https://bio.tools/api/tool?biotoolsID=blast`` returns all tools with "blast" in their biotoolsID (all blast flavours)

 .. caution::